 Source: last.fm

-White is common among home interior and design sites as it tends to emphasize a clean, minimalist yet versatile look that makes it easier for users to imagine themselves in these spaces.
+White is common on home interior and design sites.
+It tends to emphasize a clean, minimalist, yet versatile look that makes it easier for users to imagine themselves in these spaces.

-At the same time, keeping the website background simple pulls focus on the different elements on the site–such as the products without overwhelming the user.
+At the same time, keeping the website background simple draws attention to the site's elements, such as the products, without overwhelming the user.

 Source: Tumble